-3. S&T Sector and Innovation Policy in Latin America and Caribbean specific constraints that affect the region's performance in comparison to other geographical areas, and on the policies put in place by the LAC governments in order to respond to these challenges.
+3. S&T Sector and Innovation Policy in Latin America and Caribbean

+This section briefly assesses the recent evolution of S&T sector and policy framework in LAC.
+The discussion focuses, in particular, on the specific constraints that affect the region's performance in comparison to other geographical areas, and on the policies put in place by the LAC governments in order to respond to these challenges.
 Much of the evolution of S&T policy in the region has developed in tandem with shifts in the policy focus and strategy of the IDB, as will become clear.